This is the first part of our two-part interview with Professor Johannes Bitzer. The second part of the interview can be found here.

 According to Professor Bitzer, rashes are rare.
 They don’t usually have anything to do with the pill.
 Often, they’re just coincidental.
 There are rare occasions when the body reacts to the progestogen in the pill, especially after exposure to sunlight.
 This could cause skin coloration.
 It is rare, but that is a consequence of the pill.

 Can birth control pills treat Polycystic Ovary Syndrome?

-The most important symptoms are cycle irregularity, stronger bleeding, and skin symptoms — acne and hirsutism.
-This can be very effectively treated by birth control pills, especially those that contain what we call antiandrogenic progestins.
-It counteracts the effect of testosterone, thus effectively treating the symptoms.
+He also says that the most important symptoms to treat are cycle irregularity, heavier bleeding, acne, and hirsutism.
+They can be very effectively treated with birth control pills, especially pills that contain anti-androgenic progestins.
+These progestins counteract the effect of testosterone to effectively treat the symptoms.

 Can birth control pills cause strokes or aneurysms?

-We should be careful when talking about the cause of these serious conditions because these conditions are usually caused by a combination of factors coming together.
-The birth control pill is one of the risk factors.
+According to Professor Bitzer, we should be careful when talking about the cause of these serious conditions, because they’re usually caused by a combination of factors.
+The birth control pill is a risk factor.

 Is spotting while taking birth control pills normal?

 Spotting is normal during the first three months and even later in the sense that it’s not a sign of a disease, says Professor Bitzer: “But what happens is that you give these hormones externally and the mucosa in the uterus has to adapt to these hormones.
 You give both hormones every day, which is different from the natural cycle.
 This may lead to the fact that the endometrium has a little breakthrough bleeding, some spotting.”

 It’s not a disease, it’s not dangerous.
 It usually disappears, but it also may come back a little bit later.
 The professor says that it’s not something to be worried about.